NatanCan/PatternAnalysis-2025/recognition/s4703685-ConvNeXtADNI/README.md

           AD       0.73      0.91      0.81      4540
     accuracy                           0.79      9000
 ```
+Which shows that the model achieves what we set out to do.

 ## Plots and Figures
 Plot 1: First Attempt to Train Plot

 ![Plot 1: First attempt to train](training_curves.png)

 Plot 2: Final Attempt to Train Plots